 Associate Vice Chancellor

-Lora Volden, Interim Associate Vice Chancellor for Enrollment Services, oversees Admissions, Military & Veteran Student Services, New Student Recruitment, the Office of Financial Aid, the Office of the Registrar, and Student Information Services.
+Lora Volden, Associate Vice Chancellor for Enrollment Services, oversees Admissions, Military & Veteran Student Services, New Student Recruitment, the Office of Financial Aid, the Office of the Registrar, and Student Information Services.

 Lora has worked at the University of Alaska Anchorage since 2001, serving previously as the Director of New Student Orientation and as the University Registrar.
 With over 25 years of experience in higher education, Lora has worked at institutions in Colorado, Idaho and Minnesota.
 As a first-generation college student, Lora is passionate about removing barriers and simplifying processes for students.